 Analyzing Elanco Animal Health's Unusual Options Activity

-Shares of Elanco Animal Health (NYSE:ELAN) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $33.92.
+Elanco Animal Health (NYSE:ELAN) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $35.29 following the option alert.

 - Trade Type: PUT